There is another world in Mediation

 • Provision of training/information interventions on territorial services and related procedures and regulations

-• Assistance to the service operator in encoding the expressed request
+• Assistance to the service operator in coding the expressed request

 • Provision of training/information interventions to support social integration